penguineer/debian_apt-proxy-detect/README.md

-# Detect an apt-cacher in a Debian environment
+# Detect an apt-proxy in a Debian environment

 ## Motivation